h2ostek/gulp-es6/README.md

 # Package.json
 ## gulp-es6
-Gulpfile setup for Javascript ES6 compiling, plus SCSS, images, and fonts handling.
+Gulpfile setup for Javascript ES6 compiling, plus SCSS, Images, and Fonts handling.

 > Updated to use Gulp v4!